austinlouden/talks/how-to-learn-foreign-language/slides.md

 - Speaking and Listening
 <!-- .element: class="fragment" data-fragment-index="2" -->

-Note: At a higher level, there are two approaches to language learning.
-Most people, because it's the most convenient, or most available, learn the skillset of reading and writing
+Note: Most people, because it's the most convenient, or most available, learn the skillset of reading and writing

 TRANSITION: I think there are a lot of pitfalls to this approach.

 !!!